Description and Brand Names

 Your baby's doctor also needs to monitor your baby's breathing, oxygen levels, and other vital signs while receiving this medicine.

 Stopping this medicine suddenly may increase your baby's risk to have rebound pulmonary hypertension syndrome.
-Symptoms include: bluish lips or skin, slow heartbeat, or decreased cardiac output.
+Symptoms include: bluish lips or skin, slow heartbeat, lightheadedness, dizziness, or fainting, or decreased cardiac output.

 This medicine may cause a rare, but serious blood problem called methemoglobinemia.
 Your baby's doctor will measure how much methemoglobin is in your baby's blood while receiving this medicine.